-Three auxiliary ports are provided by the AX3000 (2 serial and 1 parallel).
-Because these ports are independently controlled, up to three printers can be attached to the AX3000.
+Auxiliary ports (2 serial and 1 parallel) and logical ports (USB and TCP) are provided by the AX3000.
+These ports are independently controlled so multiple printers can be attached to the AX3000.

 These printers can be controlled by one of two protocols: